Old version

 - if you get errors in

-, check your method headers inCard.java
+Client1.java, check your method headers inCard.java - expected output is given here

 - make sure to save it in your

-folder - tests the methods from parts 7 and 8
+ps3folder - tests the methods from parts 7 and 8

 - should only try to run it after completion of part 8.